MoonVision/pre-commit-hooks/README.md

 #### `check-shebang-scripts-are-executable`
 Checks that scripts with shebangs are executable.

+#### `check-submodule-branch`
+Checks that the commits of git submodules are on the branch specified by the `.gitmodules` file branch property.
+  - `--allow-unset` - Allow submodules without a branch property in `.gitmodules`.
+  - `--update-gitmodules-file` - Update the branch property in .gitmodules if a submodule has a different branch checked out.

 #### `check-symlinks`
 Checks for symlinks which do not point to anything.